ratsakatika/ratsakatika.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 <b>I am a Machine Learning and Remote Sensing Researcher at the University of Cambridge</b> with 14 years of experience designing and leading complex programmes to address global challenges.
-My [current research](projects/8_project) focuses on analysing machine learning and remote sensing techniques to advance the conservation of biodiverse old-growth forests.
+My [current research](projects/8_project) investigates machine learning and remote sensing techniques to detect and conserve biodiverse old-growth forests.

 <b>From [2013 to 2023](https://www.linkedin.com/in/tomratsakatika/), I served as an Economic Development Expert with the British Diplomatic Service</b>, leading private sector development, investment and climate change policy and programmes.
 I managed multidisciplinary teams during postings in three countries and secured over £85m for programme implementation.
 My work included: